 “The books are so cooked,” said Sachs.
 “I own seven and a half percent of ‘Incredible Melting Man.’
 I shot it for $250,000 in 14 days.
 It was sold to AIP for $250,000 and to Columbia’s [foreign department] for $250,000, and then it made money.
 I’ve never seen a penny.
 I’ve never seen a penny for ‘Galaxina.’

 Shot in just 18 days for the crassly self-promoting Crown International Pictures (at least one character wears a shirt of the production company), “Van Nuys Blvd” will surely delight fans of “American Graffiti” (which Sachs was attempting to spoof) and “Dazed and Confused.”
 Released in 1979, and a hit on the drive-in circuit, it follows a raunchy, deliriously hedonistic night in the lives of cruisers, horny rollerskating waitresses, hippie chicks (one of them is named Moon), biker chicks and dewy-eyed, bleached blonde male virgins.
-The characters have such comically low ambition that you’re eased into enjoying the film’s lazy cheeriness (the main character is already a stud in his trailer park community, with a habitually naked girlfriend at his side, but he aspires to be a drag-racing stud).
+The characters have such comically low ambition that you’re eased into enjoying the film’s lazy cheeriness (the main character, for instance, is already a stud in his trailer park community, with a habitually naked girlfriend at his side, but he aspires to be a drag-racing stud).
 The highlights are a car-bashing standoff between a wimp and a thug, who later become friends (during the shoot, Sachs recalls on the DVD commentary, the cars took an eternity to break apart); a boy left with lockjaw after trying to eat a colossal Italian sandwich; that same boy mistaking his girlfriend’s parents’ bedroom for hers; and that girl’s dad mistaking the boy for his daughter’s best friend, hence fondling him (ugh).
 There’s enough skin and feisty energy to compensate for the obligatory disco music littering the soundtrack (according to the commentary, Sachs was forced to put in a certain amount of disco and sex scenes).

 “The lead male had to be called Bobby,” Sachs remembered.
 “If you watch all of Crown’s movies, I think the lead guy is always called Bobby.”